GSA-TTS/10x-website/news/fy23-impact-report.md

-title: "10x's FY23 Impact Report is now available"
-  subtitle: "We are excited to share our FY23 Impact Report.
-Learn about projects, key wins, and what we learned in FY23"

 ---
 title: 10x's FY23 Impact Report is now available
 description: We are excited to share our FY23 Impact Report.
 Learn about projects, key wins, and what we learned in FY23.